as

 Key Updates:

-• Detailed breakdown of telemetry collection across all Vega tools, including Vega Studio, Vega CLI, Vega Virtual Device, Vega Performance CLI, and the Vega Appium Driver.
+• Detailed breakdown of telemetry collection across all Vega tools.
+These tools include Vega Studio, Vega CLI, Vega Virtual Device, Vega Performance CLI, and the Vega Appium Driver.

 • Simplified opt-out procedures for developers.